ledgerwatch/eth_state/Ethereum1x_definition.md

 ## Methodology and terminology
 For the purpose of this analysis, we view Ethereum as a set of interacting agents.
 Their interaction is described by the concepts of contributions and challenges.
 Ethereum system itsef is an emergent entity, and only exists as long as its crucial actors keep making their contributions.
 The goal of the Ethereum 1x as an initiative, is to preserse and improve the "wellfare" of this emergent entity, rather than any agents specifically.

+## Definition
+We define Ethereum 1x as a set of solutions that seek to address the causes of the most critical challenges faced by the agents in the Ethereum system.
+TODO: this hinges on the determinations of which challenges are more critical than the others.

 ### Agents
 Agents make contributions and thus, collectively, give rise to the Ethereum system.
 Their contributions also give the Etherum system its properties, such as resilience, efficiency, accessibility.
 Agents are shown as ellipses.
 ```graphviz